 - Backcountry Snowshoe – Have a wider surface area to support more weight and often lateral, perimeter crampon teeth to aid traction and grip in soft snow.

-For most novices, either recreational or backcountry models are best suited.
-Both of these snowshoe types are more robust and have larger surface areas that provide better flotation (ability to support weight above snow).
+For a beginner snowshoer, either recreational or backcountry models are best suited.
+Both of these snowshoe types are more robust and have larger surface areas that provide better flotation (ability to support weight).
 Once you’ve mastered the technique, lighter racing models become an option.

-Choosing well-fitting snowshoes is critical to being able to travel safely and comfortably in snow-covered terrain.
+Choosing well-fitting snowshoes is critical to being able to travel safely and comfortably in a powdery white rolling terrain.